Harry's Girls

 Harry's Girls is an American sitcom which aired on NBC from September 13, 1963 to January 3, 1964.

-Synopsis
+Plot

 Harry's Girls was based on the film Les Girls (1957).
 Harry Burns sang, danced, and managed a vaudeville troupe consisting of three young women: Lois, Rusty, and Terry.
 Overseeing their off-stage exploits proved exasperating for Burns, and episodes "implied that Burns and the women did not have enough talent to make it in America.
 None of the episodes had big-name guest stars.